0xPARC/circom-ecdsa/README.md

 This process will also generate and verify a proof for a dummy input in the respective `scripts/[circuit_name]` subdirectory, as a smoke test.

-## Benchmarks
+## Benchmarks (OUTDATED)

+We are in the process of rerunning benchmarks following a round of optimizations.
+The benchmarks below are stale; for example, pubkeygen has been optimized to under 100k constraints.

-All benchmarks were run on a 20-core 3.3GHz, 64G RAM machine.
+Benchmarks for a previous version were run on a 20-core 3.3GHz, 64G RAM machine.
 Building `verify` requires 56G of RAM.

 ||pubkeygen|eth_addr|groupsig|verify|
 |---|---|---|---|---|